isomerpages/nlb-biblioasia/_holding-area/Singapore’s National Souvenir The Gold plated Past of RISIS.md

 In 1986, as part of the government’s larger privatisation thrust, Setco sold its subsidiary RISIS Pte Ltd to private companies.[^45] Lee, however, remained Director and Consultant to RISIS until 1990.[^46]

 <img src="/images/Online%20Only%20Articles/RISIS%20Singapore/straitstimes_19890526.jpg" style="width: 45%;">
-<div style="background-color: white;">Dr Lee Kum Tatt with some of his creations, 1989. <i>Source: The Straits Times © SPH Media Limited.
-Reprinted with permission.</i></div>
+<div style="background-color: white;">Dr Lee Kum Tatt with some of his creations, 1989. <i>Source: The Straits Times, 26 May 1989 © SPH Media Limited.
+Permission required for reproduction.</i></div>

 From the mid-80s, RISIS started emphasising Chinese culture in both the items sold and the narratives deployed.
 These included walnuts[^47] and gold-plated figurines celebrating the year’s Chinese Zodiac animal (of course, without live animal encased within).
 For the Year of the Snake in 1989, RISIS released a gold-plated snake curled to resemble the Chinese character for patience, its advertisement announcing “Virtue Captured in Gold”.[^48] This trend reached its zenith in 1990, the year of the Golden Horse.
 Golden horses inspired by the paintings of renowned Chinese artist Xu Beihong were sold by RISIS, this time with the declaration that horses, not dogs, were Man’s best friend.[^49]